Personalized Christian Storybook — Make His the Hero

 What's the history behind the name Christian?

-The name Christian has Latin origins and carries the beautiful meaning of "Follower of Christ."
+The name Christian has Latin origins and carries the meaningful sense of "Follower of Christ."
 This rich heritage has made Christian a beloved choice for families across generations, appearing in literature, history, and modern culture as a name associated with faithful and kind.

 Is the Christian storybook appropriate for bedtime reading?